 A: No need to start over.
 Simply pick up right where you left off.

 Q: What online interface will I be using to complete and submit the e-Documents?
 Will my information be safe?

-A: We selected Cognito Forms because your answers are kept confidential and secure when entered and submitted.
+A: We selected Lawmatics Forms because your answers are kept confidential and secure when entered and submitted.

 Before we meet I carefully study your answers on both of the online e-Documents, so I’m better prepared to help you.

 Step 2: What can I expect during my initial consultation?

 When you arrive at our office/home, Gretchen and I will welcome you at our front door and offer you coffee, tea, a soft drink or good old filtered water.
 After you and I are comfortably settled into our conference room, I will explain that the experience is intended to be educational and that all questions are welcome at any time during our conversation.
 Why?
 Because becoming a client means you and I are on a journey together to find estate planning peace of mind for you and your loved ones.
 You and I are partners in that quest and I know how to help you get there safely.
 In fact, since 1985, we have helped more than 3,000 clients find Estate Planning Peace of Mind.
 But I need your help.
 That is why we ask you to complete and submit our e-Documents in advance.
 We want to measure twice and cut once so we do not miss any of the essential details that are important to you.